kgnandanwar/MultiTask_Learning/README.md

 We would like to thank Prof. Jacob Whitehill for his help on this project.

 ## Contact
-If you have any questions, please contact `nmehta@wpi.edu`.
+If you have any questions, please contact `kgnandanwar@wpi.edu`.